-Objective 1.1: To develop staff understanding of the learning styles and educational needs of the varied cultures our students represent, 100 percent of licensed staff will receive continued training in Culturally Responsive Teaching, offered over 3 years, beginning school year 2017-18
+To develop staff understanding of the learning styles and educational needs of the varied cultures and challenges our students represent, licensed staff will receive continued training in Culturally Responsive Teaching, offered over 3 years, beginning school year 2017-18.

-Objective 1.2: An Equity staff member will be available to each building, and will work with students, Cultural Liaisons, School Counselors, School Social Workers, Building Administration, and Teachers to build Cultural Competency and connect families to the school district.
+An Equity staff member will be available to each building, and will work with students, Cultural Liaisons, School Counselors, School Social Workers, Building Administration, and Teachers to build Cultural Competency and connect families to the school district.